oVirt/infra-docs/docs/General/PGP_howto.markdown

 Uploading to a public pgp server
 ---------------------------------

-In onder to share with the world you new key, one way is to publish it on one of the pgp public servers, I'll use pgp.mit.edu, but you can use any other you like.
+In order to share with the world your new key, one way is to publish it on one of the pgp public servers, I'll use pgp.mit.edu, but you can use any other you like.

-Firs you'll have to get the key id of your key, it was shown on creation, but if you don't remember:
+First you'll have to get the key id of your key, it was shown on creation, but if you don't remember:

     gpg --list-keys ni@knig.ht